 \subsection{Geodesic Motion}

-Note that any Hermitian inner product on $\mathfrak{u}(1)$ is $\mathrm{Ad}$-invariant.
+Note that any real inner product on $\mathfrak{u}(1)$ is $\mathrm{Ad}$-invariant.
 Let us, for convenience, pick the one such that $k(i,i)=1$.
 This defines a non-degenerate pseudo-Riemannian metric (of signature $(-1,+1,+1,+1,+1)$) on $P$ by the formula

-(Non-degeneracy is verified by decomposing a vector $X\in TP$ in its horizontal and vertical part w.r.t. the connection $\omega$.)
-This metric includes contribution of both the spacetime metric $g$ (which is like a gravitational potential\footnote{Strictly speaking, this analogy is not entirely correct.
-Although the curvature tensor tells us a lot about the gravitational field and it is often said in physical literature, e.g. \cite{walgen}, to represent the field strength, it is not enough to completely characterise it; nor is the Levi-Civita connection.
-Indeed, the Einstein-equation relates the stress-energy tensor (and therefore the spacetime distribution of matter) to the Einstein tensor (which is built from the metric and cannot be built from the connection alone), which therefore comes closest to something which we would like to call a `gravitational field strength.
+(Non-degeneracy is verified by decomposing a vector $X\in TP$ into its horizontal and vertical parts with respect to the connection $\omega$.)
+This metric includes contributions from both the spacetime metric $g$ (which is analogous to a gravitational potential\footnote{Strictly speaking, this analogy is not entirely correct.
+Although the curvature tensor tells us a lot about the gravitational field and it is often said in the physics literature, e.g. \cite{walgen}, to represent the field strength, it is not enough to completely characterise it; nor is the Levi-Civita connection.
+Indeed, the Einstein equation relates the stress-energy tensor (and therefore the spacetime distribution of matter) to the Einstein tensor (which is built from the metric and cannot be built from the connection alone), which therefore comes closest to something that we would like to call a `gravitational field strength'.
 On the other hand, the analogy is not too bad, as the connection indeed determines the motion of point particles (i.e. geodesics).}) and the electromagnetic potential $\omega$. \begin{remark} Note that the principal right action acts by isometries of this metric.\end{remark}

 We can argue that this metric plays a similar role in a combined electromagnetic-gravitational theory as the spacetime metric does in the theory of relativity.
 For one thing, we will see that its scalar curvature defines the correct action density, from which we obtain both Einstein's equation and the (non-Bianchi) Maxwell equation, when we vary both the spacetime metric and the electromagnetic connection.
 (See theorem \ref{thm:scacurv}.)
-So it helps us obtain the correct equations that describe the evolution of the fields.
+Thus, it helps us obtain the correct equations that describe the evolution of the fields.

-Now, it turns out we can also obtain the equations of motion for a charge point particle in these fields from it.
-Indeed, they are just the geodesics of $h$, like the motion of a point particle in only a gravitational field is along the geodesics of $g$.
+Now, it turns out that we can also obtain the equations of motion for a charged point particle in these fields from it.
+Indeed, they are just the geodesics of $h$, just as the motion of a point particle in only a gravitational field is along the geodesics of $g$.

 \begin{theorem}[Geometrised forces] Let $(M,g)$ be a pseudo-Riemannian manifold and let $G$ be a Lie group with an Ad-invariant inner product $k_\g$ on its Lie algebra $\g$.
 Let $P\ra{\pis}M$ be a principal $G$-bundle over $M$ that is equipped with a principal connection $\omega$ and let us write $\Omega^\omega$ for its curvature.
 Finally, let $]-\epsilon,\epsilon[\ra{\gamma}P$ be a geodesic for the metric